PaulWheatcroft/theCocktailShaker/README.md

 ## Design Choices During Development

 The navigational elements, when navigating through a list of cocktails, evolved following user testing.
 This included changing icons used and adding a home button.
 The information button now has a "wiggle" animation to highlight it's place.

-Also tooltips were added in response to accessibility concerns.
+Also tooltips were added to the navigation buttons, in desktop mode, in response to accessibility concerns.
+This doesn't work well For tablets and mobiles and is disabled but Aria-Label's are provided for screen readers.

 The wireframe show 3 available inputs for ingredients the persona may have.
 This was not difficult to build however testing the API showed that 3 ingredients more often than not resulted in no returned cocktails.
 Therefore a decision was taken to reduce the number of inputs to 2.

-The navigation buttons for moving through the cocktails have hover tooltips when in desktop mode.
-For tablet and mobile this is disabled but Aria-Label's are provided for screen readers.

 Unfortunately some ingredients don't return a cocktail.
-This is a fault with the API.
+This was found during user testing and is a fault with the API.
 This has been handled through the code and still keeps the user experience coherent.
+The fix is documented in the code.

 ## Technologies